-Steven Melendez was born in New York City in 1986 and started his ballet training as part of the LIFT Scholarship Program at Ballet School New York at the age of 7.
-Later, he studied at the School of American Ballet and attended summer intensive programs with the San Francisco Ballet Academy, Houston Ballet Academy and Kaatsbaan International School.
+Steven Melendez was born in New York City in 1986 and started his ballet training as part of the LIFT Scholarship Program at Ballet School New York at the age of seven.
+Later, he studied at the School of American Ballet and attended summer intensive programs with the San Francisco Ballet Academy, Houston Ballet Academy, and Kaatsbaan International School.

 Steven is a faculty member of Ballet School New York and also holds an annual summer workshop in Nagoya, Japan.

-In 2008 Steven received a Diploma from the 5th Rudolf Nureyev International Ballet Competition in Budapest, Hungary.
+In 2008 Steven received a diploma from the fifth Rudolf Nureyev International Ballet Competition in Budapest, Hungary.
 He also received special recognition from head jurist Maya Plisetskya for his second round performance of Onegin.
 Afterwards, he was invited to perform in the gala entitled Celebrating the Classical Male Dancer and later represented Estonia at the 13th International Baltic Ballet Festival in Riga, Latvia.
 In 2009 he performed in the Johvi International Ballet Gala for Agnes Oaks’ farewell tour and in 2012 performed at the Jacob’s Pillow International Dance Festival Gala The Men Dancers: From the Horse’s Mouth.
-Steven is a Van-Lier Fellowship recipient and was a 2012 Clive Barnes Foundation Award Nominee, he is a protégé of David Howard.
+Steven is a Van-Lier Fellowship recipient and was a 2012 Clive Barnes Foundation Award nominee.
+He is a protégé of David Howard.